Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Findings

-\observation{Combining KU-based features with traditional code metrics results in a higher performing model for predicting post-release defects.} Figure~\ref{fig:mdoel_sk_rank} depicts the performance of the studied models.
-We observe that the combined model, KUCLS+CC, is the top performing model, surpassing all the studied models including the individual KUCLS and CC for predicting post-release defects.
-The median AUC of the KUCLS+CC is 0.87, representing a normalized improvement of 16.8\% over the CC, 27.8\% over the KUCLS and 35\% over the CC\_PROD.
-We further examine the performance of KUCLS+CC for individual releases.
-Table~\ref{tab:auc_defect_class_combined} presents the P-value, effect size, and median AUC for the KUCLS+CC, CC and KUCLS models for each studied release.
-We observe that the KUCLS+CC models outperform the CC and the KUCLS in all 28 studied releases, with the majority showing a large effect size (highlighted in green in the columns ``KUCLS+CC vs KUCLS'' and ``KUCLS+CC vs CC'').
+\textbf{Findings.} \observation{Combining KU features with traditional metrics results in a better performing model for predicting post-release defects.} Figure~\ref{fig:mdoel_sk_rank} depicts the performance of the studied models.
+We observe that the combined model KUM+TM is the top performing model.
+The median AUC of KUM+TM is 0.89, representing a normalized improvement of 36.4\% over TM and 63.6\% over KUM.
+We further examine the performance of KUM+TM for individual releases (Table~\ref{tab:auc_defect_class_combined}).
+We observe that KUM+TM models outperform TM and KUM in all 28 studied releases, with the majority showing a large effect size (highlighted in green in the columns ``KUM+TM vs KUM'' and ``KUM+TM vs TM'').
 We also calculate the normalized AUC improvement for each of the studied releases.
-The normalized AUC improvement of the KUCLS+CC over the CC ranges from 4.9\% to 33.3\%, while the improvement over the KUCLS ranges from 5.6\% to 59.9\%.
-We thus conclude that the the KUCLS+CC demonstrates superior performance for predicting post-release defects, making it more effective than either individual models.
+The normalized AUC improvement of KUM+TM over TM ranges from 11.1\% to 44.4\% (median 22.5\%), while the improvement over KUM ranges from 10.5\% to 72.2\% (median 31.5\%).
+We thus conclude that KUM+TM demonstrates superior performance for predicting post-release defects, making it more effective than either of the individual models.

-\observation{DDEV is the top ranked important feature for predicting post-release defects while Inheritance and Method Encapsulation of the KU-based features share the rank as the third most important features for the KUCLS+CC.} Figure~\ref{fig:kucsl_cc_combined_feature_importance} presents the rank distribution of each feature (final rank is shown in brackets) of the KUCLS+CC across the studied releases.
-The top two important features are the process metrics: DDEV (i.e., the number of distinct developers) is ranked first, followed by Added Lines (the normalized count of lines added to the module) as the second most important feature.
-We then have three features that are ranked third most important features.
-Two of these features (Inheritance and Method Encapsulation) are the KU-based features and the other one is the product metric (i.e., ConntClassCoupled).
-The inclusion of Inheritance and Method Encapsulation KUs among the top three features highlights the significant contribution of KU-based features to the performance of the KUCLS+CC in predicting post-release defects.
+\observation{ADEV is the top ranked feature for predicting post-release defects.
+Method \& Encapsulation is the highest ranked KU feature (fourth).} Figure~\ref{fig:kucsl_cc_combined_feature_importance} presents the rank distribution of each feature (final rank is shown in brackets) of KUM+TM across the studied releases.
+The top two most important features are process metrics: ADEV (i.e., the number of active developers) and Added\_Lines (the normalized count of lines added to the file).
+Major Commit, an ownership metric, is ranked third.
+We then have two features that are ranked as the forth most important feature.
+One of these features is Method \& Encapsulation, which is a KU feature.
+The other KU features in the top ten set are Inheritance (sixth) and Exception Handling (ninth).